-The tree in Sudden Limb Drop; the previous Tree Case, a good example of a hazardous tree was removed following the damage it did.
+The tree in Sudden Limb Drop; the previous Tree Case, a good example of a hazardous tree or dangerous tree was removed following the damage it did.

 A crane and a couple of tree climbers were contracted for the removal.

 The tree had been crown lifted prior to the owner purchasing the home.

 The owner decided to burn the foliage and smaller branches on site so they were cut up to a suitable size.

 A company with a mobile timber mill was contacted and some of the tree was milled and later used for the construction of a house.
 The beams were 200 by 100 mm hardwood; some over 6 meters long.
 A great thing to do when dealing with hazardous trees.

 The timber remaining was left on site.
 The owner shared some with his neighbours and eventually split and stacked the balance to burn in his fire place.